tanmaypatel558/Pizza-shop/MOBILE_FIX_GUIDE.md

 3. Fill in customer information
 4. Place order
 5. Should see "Order Placed Successfully!" with demo IDs
+6. Click to track order - should show demo tracking with progress

 ### Test Full Mode (After Backend Deployment):
 1. Same steps as above